chris287/linkedin-share-api-v2/README.md

 # linkedin-share-api-v2
 Nodejs app to post images with text description and URLs on authenticated users timeline.
 It has complete flow from obtaining an access token to creating a post on linkedin.
+It uses DOM element which is converted to an image as an asset to share.

 ## Setup and execution
 * Clone this repository and install the packages from root folder using ```npm i```